Aechmea Fasciata (Urn Plant / Silver Vase Plant)

 Repotting

 Most Bromeliads do not have extensive root systems and this is also the case with Aechmea plants.
 Most of the absorption of water and nutrients happen through the leaves and not the roots.
-If you've brought or inherited an adult plant this means repotting could be something you'll never need to do!
+If you've bought or inherited an adult plant this means repotting could be something you'll never need to do!

 However if you're growing a young plant or offset, repot and upsize the pot slightly every couple of years.
 You can use a variety of different growing mediums, from garden compost to orchid bark.